 Chromium, a type of chemical element that’s actually a hard and brittle metal, is a trace mineral needed by the body in small amounts for healthy functioning.
 What is chromium most well-researched for in regard to promoting health?
 Blood sugar and diabetes control, heart health, weight management and brain health are all known benefits of chromium.

-According to the USDA, chromium deficiency isn’t very common in the U.S. and other developed nations since most people consume enough chromium on a daily basis on average to meet or exceed the “adequate intake” amount (the total amount needed to support health and prevent chromium deficiency).
-Although it’s not the way I’d recommend getting enough chromium, chromium is present in whole wheat products (including whole wheat bread and cereals) so this is likely one reason why Americans, who have diets high in refined carbohydrates in most cases, may get enough chromium on average.
+According to the U.S. Department of Agriculture, chromium deficiency isn’t very common in the U.S. and other developed nations since most people consume enough on a daily basis on average to meet or exceed the “adequate intake” amount (the total amount needed to support health and prevent chromium deficiency).

 On average, adult women in the U.S. consume about 23 to 29 micrograms of chromium per day from food (meeting their needs), and men consume about 39 to 54 micrograms per day (exceeding their needs), according to USDA reports.
 Even infants usually get enough chromium whether they’re breast-fed or formula-fed, since the average amount of chromium in breast milk of healthy, well-nourished mothers is about 0.24 micrograms per quart (the ideal amount that’s equal to the recommended daily intake).